 About J. Kim Wright

-Advanced planning for return trips to Australia and South Africa, with possibilities being created for India, Thailand and South America.
+Advanced planning for return trip to Australia and possibilities being created for India, Pakistan and South America.

 Kim was an early adopter of holistic, peacemaking approaches.
 Previously, she practiced integrative law including, collaborative law, many forms of mediation, preventive law, restorative justice, therapeutic jurisprudence, and other relational law approaches.
 She was one of the first lawyers in the country to have a social worker in her family law center and to practice in a multi-disciplinary team, wrangling with the bar to design a model that fit within ethical requirements.

 Kim is a leader of the integrative law movement, a new paradigm of conscious law practice.
 She applies a strategic thinking and organizational and community transformation background and skills to find leverage points for bringing holistic, healing approaches to law.

 She is the founder, webmistress, publisher and managing editor of Cutting Edge Law, a resource and community for news, and conversations on topics related to the integrative law movement.
 Providing, supporting and showcasing a community of leaders in the movement, the site also contains over 350 video clips of pioneers, tracking the history and development of the growth of the approaches which make up the integrative law movement.
 It offers information and role models for lawyers, judges, and law students who are seeking healthier, more conscious and values-based ways of practicing law.

 In November of 2009, the American Bar Association named Kim as one of the first Legal Rebels who are “finding new ways to practice law, represent their clients, adjudicate cases and train the next generation of lawyers.”